venkatbiyyapu/QA-Bot-Rag/README.md

 [![Watch the video](https://drive.google.com/uc?id=1u7OEDLNzLEOQ8cqcqMJSK8yv7A5QlEF1)](https://drive.google.com/file/d/1eaNpVca17xoyotqRwtozaYiDqRWMA9Gi/view?usp=drive_link)

 ## Notes

 - Ensure that your environment variables are correctly set before running the application.
 - The application relies on external APIs (Gemini and Pinecone) for embeddings and vector storage, so make sure your API keys are valid and have the necessary permissions.

+---

+Let me know if you need any further changes!